mobolic/facebook-sdk/docs/api.rst

 https://developers.facebook.com/docs/graph-api/reference/user/permissions/

-Returns the permissions granted for the app by the user with the given ID as a ``dict``.
+Returns the permissions granted to the app by the user with the given ID as a ``dict``.

 **Parameters**